morecartoonz/kisscartoon/README.md

-# Kisscartoon Batch Downloader
+# Kisscartoon and Kissanime Batch Downloader

-Get's and downloads Videos from Kisscartoon
+Get's and downloads Videos from Kisscartoon and Kissanime

 # Changelog